AlfredNedohon0317/FIREARMS-DATABASE-API-/README.md

 # FIREARMS-DATABASE-API-
+im doing this project to help the generall public better understand fireamrs and knoledge of firearms  and to keeep it as unbiased as possible and to give a breif history of each weapon

 first i will identify the attributes of each data entity and diagram the relationships between them.
 Here’s a basic idea of my ERD: